linkedin/rest.li/docs/gradle.md

       project.version = '0.1'
     }

-Once the api build.gradle is updated.
-One can publish the maven artifacts.
+Once the api build.gradle is updated, one can publish the maven artifacts.
 To publish to the maven local repo, simply run:

     gradle install

 to publish to a remove maven repository follow the [gradle documentation](http://www.gradle.org/docs/current/userguide/artifact_management.html)

-Once published, other projects may import the client bindings by depending on the two maven artifacts, e.g.:
+Once published, other projects may import the client bindings by depending on the two maven artifacts.
+For example:

     dependencies {
       compile "org.example:rest-client:0.1"
       compile "org.example:data-template:0.1"
     }

-# Pegasus Plugin in Detail
+## Pegasus Plugin in Detail

 The gradle tasks for pegasus are provided by the 'pegasus' plugin.
 The source for this plugin is in `PegasusGeneratorV2Plugin.groovy`.
 This plugin defines custom of gradle `SourceDirectorySet`s for the 'idl', 'pegasus' source types and `tasks` for the rest.li code generators.
 It also defines custom published artifact "configurations" and dependencies on between these custom published artifact "configurations".

-## Source Directory Sets
+### Source Directory Sets

 The plugin recognizes a number of source directories in rest.li projects.
 When any of these directories are detected (and they contain at least one source file), the plugin dynamically adds tasks the gradle build dependency tree for these directories.

 In this section we below refers to gradle `sourceSets`.
 The most common sourceSets are `main` and `test`.

-### `src/{sourceSet}/pegasus`
+#### `src/{sourceSet}/pegasus`

 Used by 'api' modules.